- Get started

 }

-Following example presents steps you need to take in Jira Automation and external tool (here: Postman) to create issues from template.
+The following example presents required steps in Jira Automation and an external tool (Postman in this case) to create issues from a template.

 "properties": [{